yu55/notes/1Z0-808/Sandard Tests/SAMPLE TEST/Rules.md

     }
 ```
 * Overriding a method:
-  * The method in the child class must have the same signature as the method in the parent class.
+  * The method in the child class must have the same signature (mthd name + parameters) as the method in the parent class.
   * The method in the child class must be at least as acessible or more accessible than the method in the parent class.
-  * The method in the child class may not throw a checked exception that is new or broader than the class of any exception thrown in the parent class method (child method may NOT throw any exception at all).
+  * The method in the child class may not throw a checked exception that is new or broader than the class of any exception thrown in the parent class method (child method may NOT throw any exception at all; child may declare throwing any runtime exception).
   * If the method returns a value, it must be the same or a subclass of the method in the parent class, known as covariant return types.
+For primitives return types must be exactly the same.
+  * Overriding method may be `abstract` (class must be `abstract` too)
   * Term overriding works only for nonprivate instance methods (private instance methods and static methods are referred as hidden in this situation)
 * Hiding Methods
   * The method in the child class must have the same signature as the method in the parent class.